Fahim Hashimi

-Fahim Hashimi (فهیم هاشمی; born 27 September 1980) is an ethnic Hazara politician from Afghanistan.
-Between May 2019 and August 2020, Hashimy was the former Minister for Telecommunication and Information Technology.
+Fahim Hashimi (فهیم هاشمی; born September 27, 1980) is an Afghan politician who was the Minister for Telecommunication and Information Technology from 2019 to 2020.
 He was the second elected President of the Afghanistan Olympic Committee from 2014–2015.
 He had served as the acting vice-president before taking over from Mohammad Zahir Aghbar.

 Early life

-Fahim Hashimy was born on 27 September 1980 in Kabul, Afghanistan.
+Hashimi was born on September 27, 1980 in Kabul, Afghanistan.
 He belongs to the Hazara ethnic group.